 After a while with many coping mechanisms, they may not be the healthiest in the long term and unfortunately with our current situation, we may be needing to cope with the stresses for at least a year or two.
 So, I want to discuss some healthy coping mechanisms that you might already be doing and some that you may want to try.
 And some that you might have done in the past but for some reason have not gotten back into them for a while.

 How Does Stress Affect Our Health?

-When talking about the health affects of stress, we can divide that into short term and long term impacts.
-The short term effects may be rapid heart beat, shallow breathing and a deep pit in our stomach.
+When talking about the health effects of stress, we can divide that into short term and long-term impacts.
+The short-term effects may be rapid heartbeat, shallow breathing and a deep pit in our stomach.

-Unless something happens in that moment like a car accident or something else in that might be a short term stress, it does not cause the damage to our health like the affects of long term stress which can lead to chronic inflammation which can increase the incidence of heart disease, diabetes, cancer, autoimmune health conditions, GI disease, cancer and obesity.
+Unless something happens in that moment like a car accident or something else in that might be a short-term stress, it does not cause the damage to our health like the effects of long-term stress which can lead to chronic inflammation which can increase the incidence of heart disease, diabetes, cancer, autoimmune health conditions, GI disease, cancer and obesity.

 How Does Stress Affect IBS?

 Times of stress can really increase the symptoms of IBS for many people.
 Some of these symptoms may include cramping, bloating, diarrhea, constipation, inflammation and loss of appetite.

 What does all of this mean for us as we go through this situation?